antick/mojo/backend/mods/holdings-reimagined/README.md

 This mod also removes the need for holdings with multiple baronies to have a Castle, City and Temple Holding.
 This allows you to build only Castles or only Cities/Temples on your counties.

-Unlocks the ability for the player to build new tribal baronies

 ## Game Rules

 - **Change Holding Type Cost**: Change the cost of changing holding type